Tips to Remove and Replace Boat Carpet (It’s Easier Than You Think)

 9. If the carpet doesn't come right up, carefully scrape with a utility knife or vibrating all-purpose tool with a scraper blade.
 This is when good friends or your favorite iTunes come in handy.

 10. Repeat the process with all the panels and hatches.
 Again, mark the orientation with arrows.

-11. Check the bare deck for damage, rot, mold or mildew and address problems before you proceed.
+11. Check the bare deck for damage, rot, mold or mildew and address problems with mildew remover before you proceed.

 12. All the adhesive residue has to be removed before you install the new carpet.
 There is ongoing debate about the best way to do this.